Department of Biochemistry,

 Potential doctoral or master

-We are looking to welcome new doctoral students or masters students
+Apart from that, we are looking to welcome new doctoral students or masters students into the lab.

-into the lab.
-There are various 3 year or 4 year doctoral programmes for students at Oxford (please find
+There are various 3 year or 4 year doctoral programmes for students at Oxford (please find details

 , including Doctoral Training Centres (e.g. Synthetic Biology, Interdisciplinary Bioscience,

-Oxford.)
-Students are welcome from a wide range of backgrounds, including biology/biochemistry,
+Students are welcome from a wide range of backgrounds, including biology/biochemistry, chemistry and

-chemistry and physics.
-Each student will be given a project suitable for their skills and fully supported as
+physics.
+Each student will be given a project suitable for their skills and fully supported as they learn

-they learn skills in new areas, via training within the lab and through short training courses in the
+skills in new areas, via training within the lab and through short training courses in the Department and

 Part II students